hardpenguin/erotes/README.md

 ## Status

-All basic functionalities listed in description are implemented.
+Starting and running the project is already implemented.
+Export is limited to .love file for now.

 ## Todo

-- bundle libarchive with the pyinstaller build
+- bundle libarchive with the erotes pyinstaller build
+- first release build
+- versioning for erotes
 - support for Windows and macOS development
 - support for Linux, Windows and macOS export
 - naming and versioning LÖVE project